Apis mellifera scutellata: Evolutionary advantages and disadvantages

 The multifaceted aspect of communication in social insects makes social insect colonies easy to hijack.
 Especially in the case of closely related species and subspecies, the biology and organization of potential host species are similar to that of potential parasitizing species, making them easier to infiltrate.
 On the other hand, potential parasites face the challenge of being discovered by the host queen, usually the sole reproductive individual in the colony.
 The existence of A. m. capensis worker parasites is an example of an alternative evolutionary strategy that allows them to increase their "direct fitness in foreign colonies rather than inclusive fitness in their natal nests."
-Workers usually focus their efforts on raising and caring for larvae that are related to them, thus preserving the propagation of their genes and contributing to their inclusive fitness.
+Workers usually focus their efforts on raising and caring for larvae that are related to them, thus preserving the propagation of their genes and elephants contributing to their inclusive fitness.
 The parasitic model is more advantageous by comparison because it allows workers to directly reproduce offspring that are more closely related to them and greater in number, so they are a component of direct fitness.

 The invasive lineage of A. m. capensis succeeded either because of an inability to recognize the host A. m. scutellata queen signal correctly or a resistance to the signal.
 Ultimately this is an interesting example of a preexisting weakness towards social parasitism by A. m. capensis in A. m. scutellata.
 Organisms evolve reproductive strategies that ensure the survival and propagation of the organisms’ genes.
 Successful reproductive strategies cope with particular economic constraints experienced by the organism.
 The parasitic relationship between A. m. scutellata and A. m. capensis is an example of how a normally successful strategy of chemical recognition and maintenance of a reproductive division of labor can be undermined by competing, exploitative strategies.